briandrum/codes.forchagrin.com/_chapters/chapter-943-small-cell-design-guidelines.md

 All facilities shall be regularly painted and free of debris.

-5. _(e)_ Facilities shall not be installed in any location that causes any interference with the Village’s public safety radio system, traffic and emergency signal light system, or other Village safety communications systems or system components.
+5. _(e)_ Facilities shall not be installed in any location that causes any interference with the Village's public safety radio system, traffic and emergency signal light system, or other Village safety communications systems or system components.